Chapter 5.6 Continuous Functions

 If \(1< x\leq 2\), then \({\rm ceil}(x)=2\).

-Therefore, if \(x_0\) is a real number such that \(Z<x_0<Z+1\) for some integer \(Z\), then \(\displaystyle\lim_{x\to x_0}{\rm ceil}(x)={\rm ceil}(x_0)\), so the floor function is continuous at \(x_0\) as long as \(x_0\) is not an integer.
+Therefore, for any real number \(x_0\) such that \(Z<x_0<Z+1\) for some integer \(Z\), then \(\lim\limits_{x\to x_0}{\rm ceil}(x)={\rm ceil}(x_0).\) The ceiling function is continuous at \(x_0\) as long as \(x_0\) is not an integer.

-However, the function would be left continuous at each integer \(z\) since \(\displaystyle\lim_{x\to z^-}{\rm ceil}(x)={\rm ceil}(z).\)
+However, the function would be left continuous at each integer \(z\) since \(\lim\limits_{x\to z^-}{\rm ceil}(x)={\rm ceil}(z).\)

 Further your understanding with this example.